 Automate manual tasks to save time and costs

 Automation is central to the cloud.
 Determine which processes can leverage it both during and after migration.
 There are a variety of automation tools available to do the heavy lifting of migration such as moving virtual machines and data and performing repeated patterns.
-Automation reduces migration time, lowers costs, and minimizes business disruption, so it pays to identify what parts of your migration can be automated and enable your team to do it.
+Automation reduces migration time, lowers costs, and minimizes business disruption — it pays to identify what parts of your migration can be automated and enable your team to do it.

-One of the benefits of AWS is its managed services, which can be used to offload and even improve aspects of your IT management.
+A benefit of AWS is its managed services, which can be used to offload and even improve aspects of your IT management.
 Services such as Amazon RDS, AWS Directory Service, and Amazon DynamoDB make it easier to migrate and support mission-critical workloads.
 By allowing AWS to take over daily maintenance activities, you free your team to focus on core business tasks.

 Have a monitoring strategy in place to track how your environment is performing